Newsmaker | Aap ki Baat with Iltija Mufti: Mehbooba’s daughter takes baby steps into politics

 At the moment, the focus is to “protect people and shield them from any further unilateral decisions”.

 Mehbooba Mufti earlier said that she won’t be contesting polls as long as J&K remains a Union territory, and Iltija says she is not looking to fight elections at the moment either.
-However, she has no doubt that “elections are the only solution to all the problems in Kashmir” and that, for the same, “all stakeholders must be brought on board”.
+However, she has no doubt that “elections are not the only solution to all the problems in Kashmir” and that, for polls to be held, “all stakeholders must be brought on board”.

 So are the videos a way of launching her into active politics?
 “Never say never,” she says.